 The steps above should hopefully have fixed your FaceTime call failed issues.
 But if the problem still persists, you can try these steps as well.

-You can forget your current Wi-Fi network by going to Settings > Wi-Fi and clicking on Forget This Network.
+You can forget your current Wi-Fi network on an iPhone or iPad by going to Settings > Wi-Fi and clicking on Forget This Network.
 On a Mac, you’ll need to go to System Settings > Wi-Fi instead.

 To reconnect, enter the passcode again like you would if connecting for the first time.
 Make sure that you have this on-hand before proceeding.